fairymavisv/COMP1511/lab03/Lecture06.md

     '''

 3. Helpful library functions:

     fgets(array[], length, stream)

-    array[] = the array that the string will be stored into length = the number of character that will be read in stream = this is where this string is coming from
+    array[] = the array that the string will be stored into

+    length = the number of character that will be read in

+    stream = this is where this string is coming from

+4. Other interesting string functions:
+    - strlen() gives us the length of the string
+    - strcpy() copy the contents of one string to another
+    - strcat() attach one string to the end of another
+    - strcmp() compare two strings
+    - strchr() find the first or last occurance of a character